 Caregiver Support Group (2nd Sunday of each month, 1:00-3:00pm)

 Being the caregiver for an ailing or aging person is a difficult job.
 So few people appreciate or understand the many skills, duties and stressors involved in care-giving.
 Many caregivers feel frustrated and isolated with no outlet for expressing their feelings and no clear source for advice or support services.

 The caregiver support group intends to provide a confidential place for the caregiver to share their joys, frustrations and struggles.
 Attendees benefit by sharing their own successful “tricks” for coping and receiving helpful tips in return.

 We want to make sure that homebound congregants, those in fragile health or for other reasons are not able to participate in our UUCA activities, stay connected if they wish through visits, calls and cards.
 If you are in this situation or know of someone who is, contact Ginny Sjoquist, Lay Minister, at firstname.lastname@example.org or 404-876-0455.

 Joys & Concerns / Caring Community

-The sharing of joys and concerns is a part of Wednesday Night Worship every Wednesday evening (Labor Day through Memorial Day) at 7 pm in the Chapel.
-Joys and concerns may also be shared with the congregation in the newsletter and in Sunday morning worship by contacting Taryn Strauss at email@example.com or 404-634-5134 x 228 The deadline for submissions for the Caring Community section of the newsletter is the 15th of each month.
+The sharing of joys and concerns is how we build community.
+Joys and concerns may also be shared with the congregation in the Weekly Update and in Sunday morning worship by contacting Taryn Strauss at email@example.com or 404-634-5134 x 228.

 Counseling & Referral Service